Whenever I travel somewhere on holiday, I try not to do too much planning.

 I’m a sucker for a good scary story and as a child, the mythical Loch Ness monster inspired delicious chills down my spine.
 When I got the chance to visit the Loch Ness in Scotland as an adult, I was adamant that the only place to stay would be right on the shore of the lake.
 Urquhart Castle would’ve been perfect if it weren’t a ruin.
 We were three girls on a road trip around the UK with limited funds, our choices in accommodation mostly guided by cost.
 Armed with guide books, brochures and maps, we plotted our route.

 The picture in the guide book of the youth hostel we finally picked was hardly appealing but it fit our criteria: We wanted a clean, safe and well-situated place to stay.
 What we found when we got there exceeded our expectations by a mile.

 There wasn’t another building nor artificial light in sight.
 As the sun set late that summer’s night, a full silver moon came out to play and cast a thousand shimmers on the lake.
 I took a quick dip – the water was so cold, it burnt my skin; then I got entangled in the lake weeds and attacked by midges.
 But I asked for it, didn’t I?

 The location lent itself to almost total seclusion and we had an entire section inland of the shore to ourselves to hike around.
 This place was like Nessie’s other best kept secret.
 We’d struck Scotch gold.
 A simple selection of captivating pictures could have told that story better.

 Beauty is eternity gazing at itself in a mirror.

 Selling travel through beauty

-As much as we like our customers to depend on us for everything, they want to feel empowered in their decision-making.
-Beautiful content has the power to inspire travellers to visit a destination – the research has been done and the tools are out there.
-So, if a picture is worth a thousand words, then what exactly are you telling your clients?
+As much as we like our future guests to depend on us for everything, they want to feel empowered in their decision-making.
+Beautiful imagery has the power to inspire travellers to visit a destination.
+So, a picture is worth a thousand words – what exactly are you telling your clients?